GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/technical/backend/schedule-tree.md

 - We ran a [special version](https://github.com/GridTools/gt4py/blob/a2687f9126d1d27e7caaebf629f9e41035766bb5/src/gt4py/cartesian/gtc/dace/transformations.py#L15-L33) of `TrivialMapElimination` with more condition to when it applies.
 - Special cases for stencils without effect?
 They were treated separately in [the previous bridge](https://github.com/GridTools/gt4py/blob/a2687f9126d1d27e7caaebf629f9e41035766bb5/src/gt4py/cartesian/backend/dace_backend.py#L148-L152).
 - In the previous bridge, we'd [merge a horizontal region with the loop bounds](https://github.com/GridTools/gt4py/blob/a2687f9126d1d27e7caaebf629f9e41035766bb5/src/gt4py/cartesian/gtc/dace/expansion/daceir_builder.py#L1042-L1053) in case the horizontal region was the only thing inside that loop.
 - In the previous bridge, we'd [split horizontal execution regions](https://github.com/GridTools/gt4py/blob/a2687f9126d1d27e7caaebf629f9e41035766bb5/src/gt4py/cartesian/gtc/dace/expansion/expansion.py#L149).
-Not really sure why and this did, but we don't do it anymore.
+This was also used for [orchestration in NDSL](https://github.com/NOAA-GFDL/NDSL/blob/2986b450386b5006d847f246ff6e8b23abdc9190/ndsl/dsl/dace/sdfg_opt_passes.py).
 To be re-evaluated.

 [^1]: as far as I understand `_insert_memory_dependency_state_boundaries`, this shouldn't be necessary.
 Might be related to extra state boundaries for nested SDFGs.
 [^2]: Nested SDFGs are added when multiple states are needed inside a map.